Updated: June 2026

 Skimboarding & Boogie Boarding

-Skimboarding and boogie boarding are classic beach activities that add just the right amount of excitement for kids and teens visiting Anna Maria Island.
+Skimboarding and boogie boarding are classic beach activities that add just the right amount of excitement for kids and teens.
 The island’s gentle Gulf waves and gradual shoreline make it an ideal place for beginners to learn and build confidence in the water.
+Morning hours usually bring calmer surf and fewer crowds, making it the best time for younger riders to practice safely.
+Always check the beach warning flags before heading into the water.

 Dolphin Spotting from Shore

 Spotting dolphins in the wild is a magical experience for kids and adults alike, and Anna Maria Island offers excellent opportunities to see them right from the beach.
-Dolphins are commonly seen swimming just offshore, especially during the quieter morning and evening hours when the water is calm and boat traffic is lighter.
+Dolphins are commonly seen swimming just offshore, especially during the quieter morning and evening hours.
+Some of the best places for shoreline dolphin watching include Coquina Beach and the peaceful northern tip at Bean Point.
+Bring binoculars if you have them, but dolphins are often visible with the naked eye.

 Beach Picnics